microsoft/just/README.md

 `Just` is a library that organizes build tasks for your JS projects.
 It consists of

-- a build task build definition library
+- a build task definition library
 - sane preset build flows for node and browser projects featuring TypeScript, Webpack and jest

 # Documentation